Bosswestfalen/string_builder/README.md

 **Note**: See [Testing](#testing) on how to disable tests.

 # Testing
-Tests are automatically built.
+Tests will be build by default.

 To disable this `cmake` must be called with `-DBUILD_TEST=OFF`.

 For unit testing [Catch2](https://github.com/catchorg/Catch2) is used.

-If tests are built, code coverage is available.
-It is enabled by default.
+Code coverage is available by default.
 Use `-DSB_TEST_COVERAGE=OFF" to disable.

 To generate the coverage report run target `lcov_html`.